 Students access classes via the Internet and personal computer.
 Some schools have a specific student portal and offer online learning sessions to train their participants on their systems.

 Students learn about residential and commercial wiring during the course of their studies.
 They learn about blueprints, code requirements and specifications along with electrical theory and layout.

 This class covers basic programming and relay logic, operation theory and applications, control structures, systems programming, applications and modularization.
 Students learn to apply ladder diagrams and other techniques in programmable controllers and apply programming concepts to solve problems.

 This course introduces the application of mathematics in the electronics field.
 Basic concepts and graphs of functions, linear and quadratic equations, algebra, trigonometry, vectors, mathematical circuits and voting systems are some mathematical topics of study.

 Students are provided with an overview of electronic computer operations, applications, operating systems, hardware, software and information processing.
 The class also teaches skills in common word processing, spreadsheet, presentation, Web design and Internet applications.

 Knowledge of electrical systems is necessary for employment in the field, according to the U.S. Bureau of Labor Statistics (BLS).
 A high-school diploma may be sufficient to work under the supervision of an experienced electrician or technician; however, workers must develop their electronic knowledge and skills to work independently.
-Growth in the field varies by specialty, but in 2015, employment for electrical and electronics repairers and installers was expected to decline by 4% from 2014-2024 (www.bls.gov).
+Growth in the field varies by specialty, but in 2018, employment for electrical and electronics repairers and installers was expected to have little or no change from 2018-2028 (www.bls.gov).